10-11 Sept 2024

 River showers, no hot water needed

 I haven’t met a mosquito while on the Rio Negro.
-I learn the pH levels are too low for mosquitoes.
-Rivers south and Amazon are much worse.
+I learned the pH levels are too low for mosquitoes.
+Rivers south and on the Amazon insects are much worse.

 Lunch includes tasty piranha.
 The fish are whole and crispy fried.
 The meat is sweet but little can be scraped from their boney little bodies.
 I didn’t check if the teeth were intact.
 I did wonder where the bigger catch of the day went.